Ahmed H. al-Rahim

 EducationPh.D., Yale University, 2009

 Ahmed H. al-Rahim joined the Department of Religious Studies in 2009.
-Previously he served in the Office of Analysis for Near East and South Asia (INR), U.S. Department of State.
-His research and teaching focus on medieval and modern facets of Arabic and Islamic intellectual and philosophical history.
-Professor al-Rahim is the author of The Creation of Philosophical Tradition: Biography and the Reception of Avicenna’s Philosophy from the Eleventh to the Fourteenth Century A.D., Diskurse der Arabistik; XXI (Wiesbaden: Harrassowitz Verlag, 2018); "Arabic Literary Prose, Adab Literature, and the Formation of Islamicate Imperial Culture," in The Cambridge History of World Literature, edited by Debjani Ganguly (Cambridge: Cambridge University Press, 2020); and Islamic Ethics: An Introduction to the Classical Tradition, New Islamic Surveys (Edinburgh University Press, Forthcoming).
-Among his current projects is a history of handbooks of professional ethics (adab) of the premodern Islamic world as well as a primer on the ideologies of modern Islamism.
+Previously he served in the Office of Analysis for Near East and South Asia, the U.S. Department of State.
+His research and teaching focus on medieval and modern Arabic and Islamic intellectual and philosophical history.
+Professor al-Rahim is the author of The Creation of Philosophical Tradition: Biography and the Reception of Avicenna’s Philosophy from the Eleventh to the Fourteenth Century A.D., Diskurse der Arabistik; XXI (Wiesbaden: Harrassowitz Verlag, 2018); “Arabic Literary Prose, Adab Literature, and the Formation of Islamicate Imperial Culture,” in The Cambridge History of World Literature, edited by Debjani Ganguly (Cambridge: Cambridge University Press, 2021); and the forthcoming Islamic Ethics: An Introduction to the Classical Tradition, New Islamic Surveys (Edinburgh University Press).
+His current projects include a history of handbooks of professional ethics (adab) of the premodern Islamicate world and a primer on the ideologies of modern political Islam in the Middle East.